 In the northern hemisphere, the oceans there receive more heat due to their contact with a larger extent of land whereas the ocean in the southern hemisphere receives less heat because of comparatively less contact with land than the northern hemisphere.

-The winds blowing from the land, flow towards the oceans drives the warm surface water away from the coast and it resulting in the upwelling of cold water from below and due to this, it results in longitudinal variation in the temperature.
+The winds blowing from the land, flow towards the oceans or sea (e.g., offshore winds) driving the warm surface water away from the coast and resulting in the upwelling of cold water from below due to this, it results in longitudinal variation in the temperature.

 On the other hand, the onshore winds that are winds blowing the oceans, pile up warm water near the coast and this raises the temperature.

-Also, the Labrador current which is a cold current decreased the temperature close to the northeast coast of North America.
+2.The Labrador Current which is a cold current decrease the temperature close to the northeast coast of North America.

 The above factor highly influences the temperature of ocean currents locally.